magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to change moveability of a category
+*  If one wants to change moveability of a category

 ### 13. adminhtml_catalog_product_attribute_edit_frontend_prepare_form